whotwagner/domain_name_format_validator/README.md

 domain_name_validator
 =====================

-Ever needed to validate a domain name?
+Ever needed to validate the format of a domain name?
 This gem will validate any domain name represented in ASCII.

 The scope of this gem is deliberately focused on validating domain names.
 It